mloges-h/Multi-Region-VPC-Peering-on-AWS/README.md

 ##  Infrastructure as Code (Automated)
 This setup can also be automated using **Terraform**.
-If added, include Terraform scripts in the `/terraform` folder.
+If added, include Terraform scripts in the `/terraform/ main.tf` file.

+Once added :

+install terraform
+terraform init - to initiate
+terraform validate - to check configurations terraform plan - to check errors terraform apply - to create the infra terraform destory - to terminate the infra

 ---